MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_STARTING_POINT_SATISFY_BOUNDS = 3

-    The starting point is chosen to satisfy all the simple bounds on nonlinear variables.
+    The starting point is choosen to satisfy all the simple bounds on nonlinear variables.
 If this starting point is employed, then more care than usual should employed when choosing the bounds on the nonlinear variables.
 In particular very tight bounds should be avoided.